 At each grade level, students learn about art history through exposure to works of art and artistic styles in different cultures and times.
 Art activities are integrated into or correlated with the students’ classroom curriculum whenever possible.

-In grades 6 through 8 students may take a Studio Art Class in 2D or 3D class during the Art Block each day.
-Students who take it are challenged to develop a deeper awareness for the visual arts while sharpening their own individual talents.
-Studio Art gives Middle School students the foundation they need for Art I in the Upper School.
+In grades 6-8, students may take an Art Workshop class during the Art Block.
+Those who take it are challenged to develop a deeper awareness for the visual arts while sharpening their own individual talents.
+Art Workshop gives students in the middle grades the foundation they need for Art I in the Upper School.

-Advanced Art Class is offered during the Enrichment class time.
-Students with exceptional interest and talent may take this class that meets each day.
+Advanced Art is offered during the Enrichment class time.
+Students with exceptional interest and talent may take this class that meets every other day.

 Each grade level focuses on the academics of art, which include the basic concepts of composition and art history.
 Fifth grade focuses on line quality, color theory and the development of creative thinking.
 Sixth grade focuses on figure drawing, composition and color theory.
 Seventh grade focuses on one-point perspective and figure drawing.
 Eighth grade focuses on two-point perspective and ceramics.
 To learn these concepts, students are exposed to projects that span a variety of different mediums, such as sculpture, ceramics, drawing, painting, printmaking, bookmaking, college, mixed media and photography.